.png)

 Free tier for smaller teams.
 Paid plans scale based on session volume with transparent pricing.

-Best for: Teams that need best-in-class analytics with automatic capture, willing to use a separate tool for engagement.
+Best for: Teams that need full-capture product analytics without manual event tagging, and are willing to use a separate tool for engagement.

 Userpilot occupies a similar position to Pendo - combining product analytics with in-app guidance - but with transparent pricing and a sharper focus on product-led growth teams.
 If you want product analytics and in-app guides in one tool without Pendo's enterprise price tag, Userpilot is worth evaluating.